danog/MadelineProtoDocs/docs/API_docs/constructors/secureValueErrorReverseSide.md

 ---
-title: secureValueErrorReverseSide
+title: "secureValueErrorReverseSide"
-description: Represents an issue with the reverse side of a document.
-The error is considered resolved when the file with reverse side of the document changes.
+description: "Represents an issue with the reverse side of a document.
+The error is considered resolved when the file with reverse side of the document changes."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: secureValueErrorReverseSide